 Andrée Hurley, President and Acting Executive Director

 Andrée has taught sea kayaking since 1985, and has led or been on kayaking trips in various countries such as Baja, Mexico, Belize, Chile, Bolivia and Hong Kong.
 She has retired as an instructor trainer educator with the American Canoe Association after fifteen years.
 She has been on the board of the Washington Kayak Club and Trade Association of Paddlesports.
-She is a Realtor in the greater Seattle area.
+She has graduated from the Jackson School of International Studies and is a Realtor in the greater Seattle area.

 Phil Philbin, Treasurer